gambol99/kubernetes-platform/docs/docs/getting-started/local-development.md

 As a platform engineer you need to validate a new feature on a standalone deployment model.

 1. Create a branch for the feature `git checkout -b feat/my-feature`
-2. Update the `release/standalone/clusters/dev.yaml`, changing the branch of the tenant and platform to the `feta/my-feature` branch.
+2. Note, you dont need to change the branch in the `release/standalone/clusters/dev.yaml`, as for local development, this revision is bypassed and uses your current git branch.
 3. Commit the changes and run `make standalone`
 4. The makefile will build a Kubernetes cluster in kind, using the `release/standalone` and the base tenant repository.
 5. Any changes made to the branch will be reflected within the cluster, and changes are polled from the branch.